Mike Cortez

-Mike Salonga Cortez (born November 10, 1980) is a Filipino-American former professional basketball player.
-He last played for the Blackwater Elite of the Philippine Basketball Association (PBA).
+Mike Salonga Cortez (born November 10, 1980) is a Filipino-American professional basketball coach and former player.
+He is an assistant coach for the Blackwater Bossing of the Philippine Basketball Association (PBA).
+He played for eight franchises during his career in the PBA.
 Cortez gained prominence in the amateur ranks for the De La Salle Green Archers in the UAAP and the ICTSI Archers in the Philippine Basketball League.
 In 2003, he was the first overall pick of Alaska Aces in the 2003 PBA draft.

 Amateur career

 In 2000, Cortez debuted for the De La Salle Green Archers.
-With him, veterans Ren-Ren Ritualo and later Mark Cardona, the Green Archers won two of the three UAAP titles from 2000–2002.
+With him, veterans Ren-Ren Ritualo and later Mark Cardona, the Green Archers won two of the three UAAP titles from 2000 to 2002.

 He also played in the PBL for the ICTSI Archers, a team composed mostly of DLSU players alongside then University of the East star James Yap.
 With the two playing together, ICTSI almost won a PBL title in 2001 only to be defeated by the veteran-laiden Shark Energy Drink.

 By 2002, Cortez's performance had quickly led to him being considered the top prospect for the PBA.
 He was included in the mythical 5 in the 2000 and 2002 UAAP season.

 Professional career

 After the 2002 UAAP season, Cortez applied for the 2003 PBA draft and was quickly drafted by the Alaska Aces as the top overall pick.
 By then, he was considered as the successor to Johnny Abarrientos as the team's next big star at the point guard position.

 However, he struggled in his first season in the pros with inconsistent performances due to Tim Cone's triangle offense system, and the emphasis on Ali Peek, Don Allado and fellow rookie Brandon Cablay.
 Despite this development, he was a member of the 2003 PBA Invitational Champions defeating the Coca-Cola Tigers.

-He lost in the Rookie of the Year race to fellow point guard Jimmy Alapag of the Talk 'N Text Phone Pals.
+He lost race to fellow point guard Jimmy Alapag of the Talk 'N Text Phone Pals in the Rookie of the Year.

 By the 2004–05 PBA season, he was starting to increase his role as Alaska added young players such as Sonny Thoss, and veterans Reynel Hugnatan and Jeffrey Cariaso.

 The next season, he played probably his best season in the league, playing in a consistent level while forming a two-man tandem with Willie Miller as Alaska almost went to the PBA Philippine Cup finals, but they lost to the eventual champion Purefoods Chunkee Giants 4–3.

 He missed most of the 2006–07 PBA Philippine Cup following a season-ending ACL injury in the third game of the conference.

 On March 19, 2008, he was traded along with big man Ken Bono to the Magnolia Beverage Masters (now renamed back to San Miguel Beermen) for LA Tenorio and Larry Fonacier.